Logo

 The Rise of the Fitness and Wellness Industry

 The fitness and wellness industry has evolved into a multi-billion-dollar enterprise, primarily fuelled by the shortcomings of modern medicine in addressing health holistically.
-Modern allopathic medicine often focuses on playing with bio-chemistry of the isolated pathology in question rather than always taking a holistic approach to treating the root cause and complete reversal and healing of the system.
+Modern allopathic medicine often focuses on playing with bio-chemistry of the isolated pathology in question rather than always taking a holistic approach to treating the root cause that can potentially bring about complete reversal and healing & restoration of the system as a whole.
 This approach can create a vicious cycle of side effects and lifelong dependency on medication.
 But our modern urban lifestyles, environment, proliferation of packaged non-real foods etc has forced allopathic treatment protocols to be the only viable option for chronic diseases and conditions.

 In contrast, the wellness and functional medicine space—(though less studied and funded as of now)—has shown promise in disease reversal and achieving health through lifestyle, dietary changes, and supplements, by looking at the problem of health and wellbeing from a first-principles lens, rather than the allopathic approach of addressing the disease pathology biochemically, with modern medicines and interventions.
 This alternative approach aims to heal and reverse chronic conditions rather addressing the root cause than manage them indefinitely.
 I have personally benefited from adopting a fitness and dietary program, which led me to create my online platform, intuneliving.me.